Psalms Psalms 90-114 Summary

 - God's natural wonders abound and make life pleasant for the author.
 If you're a faithful Israelite, you've got to give credit where credit is due.

 - Recap time.
 Here we get Exodus in a nutshell—again.
+God lived up to his end of the covenantal bargain, and delivered his people from distress.
+Woot.

 - Turns out one of God's biggest powers is transforming the natural landscape from desert into lush land.
 FernGully, anyone?